makenowjust-labs/minicheck/README.md

 # minicheck

-> A state-of-the-art Property-Based-Testing library written in less than 200 lines Scala
+> A state-of-the-art Property-Based-Testing library written in less than 200 lines Scala.

 ## About